 The adoption of the 2006 International Energy Conservation Code (IECC) marked a dramatic improvement in energy code quality.
 The prior energy code, adopted in 1994, was in response to the National Energy Policy Act of 1992.
 The residential section had few requirements and the commercial building requirements were based on the 1989 American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE) standards.

-The International Codes Council (ICC) was formed in the late 1990s and published the 2003 code with a strong residential component.
+The International Codes Council (ICC) was formed in 1994 and published the 2003 code with a strong residential component.
 The ICC has since revised building codes on three-year cycles.

 In the ensuing years, the Hawaii Building Code Council improved the national 2009 IECC and it was approved by the Council.
-However, the adoption process was not undertaken as no funds to hire staff were appropriated.
+However, the 2009 IECC was adopted only by Kauai.

 Hawaii State Energy Office contact for energy code issues: Howard Wiig, ho[email protected]